mdixson2/FinalProject/usermanual.md

 Combat starts when you enter an enemy room.
 You can fight with *f* or retreat with *r*.
 If you run away, the enemy will stay in the room.
 If you fight, you take the first move.
 Use *n* to attack, *i* to use an item, and *r* to retreat.
 If you kill an enemy, you get 5000 points.

-*Dieing is bad.
+*Dying is bad.
 If you lose all of your health, you die and the game ends immediately!*

 ## Known Bugs